PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 18:07:54
+Last updated: 2024-04-02 18:09:00
-Random Quote: I think and that is all that I am. - Wayne Dyer
+Random Quote: You cannot escape the responsibility of tomorrow by evading it today. - Abraham Lincoln